 Water Quality Scorecard - This EPA product is a tool that communities can use to collaboratively identify the barriers to green infrastructure in local codes and ordinances.
 The scorecard guides municipal staff through 230 policies, codes, and incentives that could be adapted to promote sustainable stormwater management.
 The scorecard also provides extensive references and case studies.

-Using Rainwater to Grow Livable Communities Exit- This toolbox created by the Water Environment Research Foundation provides resources for effective communication and implementation of green infrastructure concepts, as well as case studies that examine successful efforts in cities across the United States.
+Using Rainwater to Grow Livable Communities- This toolbox created by the Water Environment Research Foundation provides resources for effective communication and implementation of green infrastructure concepts, as well as case studies that examine successful efforts in cities across the United States.